 Preparing Your Proposal Speech

-There’s an old adage which still applies today.
+There’s an old adage that still applies today.
 No speech can be too short.

 Finish it off with the question itself, and that’s all you need.
 Any more, and it could all get a little anticlimactic.
 She’ll see what’s coming from early on and will be just dying to answer.
 It will be much easier for both of you if you let her do that.